mtyszkiewicz/mbank-csv-export/README.md

 # mbank-csv-export

-Hey, if you're looking for a tool that automatically exports your mBank transactions, then you've come to the right place!
+Hey, looking for mBank operations export automation tool?
+Then you've came to the right place!

 Many projects successfully attempt to parse mBank CSV operations, but few reliably automate the extraction process.
-I decided to solve both of those problems by adopting a modular and easy to extend architecture:
+I decided to develop solutions for both of those problems, but in a modular fashion, letting you choose to use just one.

-`mbank-export` only exports transaction from mBank as a raw content string.
+`mbank-export` only exports transactions from mBank.
+It return an unparsed content string.
- - Uses Playwright for automated browser interactions.
+ - Uses Playwright to automate browser interaction.
  - Saves browser state to maintain session continuity, minimizing the need for repeated mobile authentication.

-`mbank-parser` parses the raw transactions and converts them to a desired data format.
+`mbank-parser` parses the transactions and converts them to a desired data format.
+ - Currently supported output formats are json and csv.
+ - Uses Pydantic under the hood for good developer experience when used as a library.

 ## Installation
 ```shell